Vets-Who-Code/march2021/phaseOneNotes/week_05.md

 3. HTMLIFrameElement (though focusing it doesn't do anything useful).
 4. Any element with a tabindex
 ### Skip Links
-- provide a link at the top of the page which jumps the user down to an anchor or target at the beginning of the main content.
+- Provide a link at the top of the page which jumps the user down to an anchor or target at the beginning of the main content.
 Can be accomplished by:
 1. Providing visible links at the top of the page
 2. Providing visible links elsewhere on the page
 3. Making the link invisible